Commitment to State of the Art Technology

 This state of the art technology can be very helpful under certain conditions.
 Dr. Anna Chen, another Windsong Radiologist dedicated to Women’s Imaging described that “For high risk screening patients, Tomosynthesis offers improved subtle cancer detection and a lower recall rate, especially in dense breast tissue.”
 According to published reports, patients who are considered high risk or with a family history of breast cancer are good candidates for 3D Mammography or Breast Tomosynthesis.
 For patients referred for a breast lump or a more targeted diagnostic exam, 3D Mammography provides better characterization of breast abnormalities for diagnosis.
 “This means that the Radiologist is better able to differentiate breast cancer when imaged with the 3D imaging of Tomosynthesis than with 2-D alone, and can do so at an earlier stage of the disease,” says Dr. Chen.
 Conventional 2D mammography currently remains the gold standard; however 3D breast imaging provides images with a greater clarity without the distortion caused by tissue shadowing or density.
 “Our goal is to continuously improve our ability to detect smaller tumors and rule out false positives resulting in fewer call backs and biopsies” reports Dr. Chen.
 Fewer call backs and biopsies is another way that Windsong helps to significantly reduce overall costs for breast care to the healthcare system in Western New York.
 3D Mammography or Digital Breast Tomosynthesis (DBT) can also be very helpful in women with very dense breast tissue.

-Windsong has 3D Digital Mammography systems in place, providing for improved imaging in both their screening and diagnostic breast suites.
+The Windsong has 3D Digital Mammography systems in place, providing for improved imaging in both their screening and diagnostic breast suites.
 They were the first facility in WNY to receive status as a BREAST CENTER OF EXCELLENCE from the American College of Radiology.
-“We are committed to service and imaging excellence, and support Tomosynthesis as part of the new nationally established criteria for high risk screening and diagnostic patients” added Dr. Chen.
+“We are committed to service and imaging excellence, and support Tomosynthesis as part of the new nationally established criteria for high risk screening and diagnostic patients” added Dr. Fan.
+The Windsong plans on adding Breast Tomosynthesis at satellite locations as equipment is replaced.
 Ask your doctor if you are a good candidate for 3D Breast Imaging at Windsong.
-Call 716.631.2500 if you need to schedule your mammogram at any Windsong office.
+Call 716.631.2500, if you need to schedule your mammogram at any Windsong office.
+3D mammography will be available on the mobile mammo unit beginning January 2018.
+To learn more, please contact Jamie Stasiak at 631-2500, ext.
+2370.
 Tomosynthesis (3D Mammography) FAQ Screening verses Diagnostic Mammograms

 What is Hologic 3D Mammography?